SMART Health Check-in

 // info.bootstrap — { client_id, request_uri }

-// info.launch_url — full URL for popup or QR
+// info.launch_url — full URL for same-tab launch, popup, or QR

 // info.transaction — implementation-specific request tracking details